lgonzales1/California-School-Success/README.md

 We also omitted features that may be collinear with percentage of students qualifying for free/reduced price lunch (such as disadvantaged percentage).

-Though we originally planned to create a linear regression model, we determined that a probability model would produce more substantive results for more audiences.
+Though we originally planned to create a linear regression model, as mentioned before, we determined that a probability model would produce more substantive results for more audiences.
 Accordingly, we created binary variables for ELA and Math proficiency with a cut score of 50% proficiency.
 Districts with half or more of their students scoring proficient on a given exam were coded a "1", and districts with less than half were coded a "0."
 We chose 50% because it is a common cut score used by analysts when interpreting district performance data.

 ## Training and Testing Sets